xsj3n/x64-EXE-Packer/README.md

 # x64-EXE-Packer
-## A software packer for 64 bit Windows exes.
+## A software packer for 64 bit Windows executables.
 An exploratory project.

 Progress:
 - [x] Stub